Elijah Pannell, Medicare Insurance Agent

 Answer: You are definitely not alone—many Medicare beneficiaries are surprised by bills for ambulance services.
 Medicare Part B generally covers emergency ambulance transport only when it is medically necessary and when other forms of transportation would endanger your health.
 However, there are situations where coverage may be limited, and you may be responsible for deductibles, coinsurance, or for services that don’t meet Medicare’s criteria for coverage.
 Non-covered or non-emergent ambulance rides are a frequent source of unexpected expenses.

 If you have questions about the details of coverage or believe there may be an error, you can review your plan’s Evidence of Coverage or consult official Medicare documentation.
-For a deeper look at coverage criteria, you may find the following resource helpful:
+For a deeper look at coverage criteria, you can contact me.

 If you have additional questions, you may wish to contact your plan directly for clarification or appeal options.